MaterializeInc/materialize/doc/user/content/sql/alter-default-privileges.md

 Field              | Use
 -------------------|--------------------------------------------------
 _target_role_      | The default privilege will apply to objects created by this role.
-If this is left blank, then the current role is assumed.
 Use the `PUBLIC` pseudo-role to target objects created by all roles.
 **ALL ROLES**      | The default privilege will apply to objects created by all roles.
 This is shorthand for specifying `PUBLIC` as the _target_role_.
 _schema_name_      | The default privilege will apply only to objects created in this schema, if specified.
 _database_name_    | The default privilege will apply only to objects created in this database, if specified.